ErfanBahramali/Telegram-Bot-PHP/README.md

 ```php
 $updates = $bot->getUpdates()->getResult();// Array ([0] => TelegramBotPHP\Types\Update Object ( ... ) [1] => TelegramBotPHP\Types\Update Object ( ... ) [2] => TelegramBotPHP\Types\Update Object ( ... ))
 foreach ($updates as $key => $update) {

     $chatId = $update->chat->id; // 184171927
     // or you can create helper
 }
 ```

 ## Methods

-To use the methods, all you have to do is type in the name of the method and apply an array of parameters listed in the [Telegram api document](https://core.telegram.org/bots/api#available-methods).
+To use the methods, all you have to do is type in the name of the method and pass an array of parameters listed in the [Telegram api document](https://core.telegram.org/bots/api#available-methods).

 ```php